Homesteading Family Logo

 A jar of tomato soup being lifted out of a water bath canner.

-If any of these pertain to you, then chances are you are there are some key things you need to know to avoid the top 5 canning mistakes so you stay safe and don’t lose any of that hard work you did to feed your family healthy nutritious homegrown food!
+Let’s take a look at canning mistakes to avoid so you stay safe and don’t lose any of the hard work you did to feed your family healthy, nutritious, homegrown food!

 Canning jars sitting inside a pressure canner.